brighton404/brighton404/README.md

 ## Hello there 🙋🏾‍♂️

->'m a Ui & UX Designer from Malindi, Kenya.
+>I'm a Ui & UX Designer from Malindi, Kenya.
 >
 >>I follow the paths of creativity in designing digiital experiences and i'm passionate in making design systems for startups.